IlyaLab/gssnng/README.md

                             recompute_neighbors=0,              # Rebuild nearest neighbor graph with groups, 0 turns off function score_method='singscore',           # Method of scoring
-                            method_params={'normalization':'theoretical'},  # Special parameters for some methods samp_neighbors=27,                  # Number of sampled neighbors for pseudobulk ranked=True,                        # Use ranked data, True or False cores=8)                            # Groups are scored in parallel.
+                            method_params={'normalization':'theoretical'},  # Special parameters for some methods ranked=True,                        # Use ranked data, True or False cores=8)                            # Groups are scored in parallel.